SebastianUA/terraform/google_cloud_platform/examples/sql_database/README.md

-# Work with AWS SQL_DATABASE via terraform
+# Work with SQL_DATABASE via terraform

 A terraform module for making SQL_DATABASE.